appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 # Camera

-This page provides instructions on how to use the camera widget to capture images and videos.
+This page describes how to use the camera widget to capture images and videos.

 <figure>
   <img src="/img/cam-image.png" style= {{width:"700px", height:"auto"}} alt="Camera widget"/>